boytchev/suica/docs/user-guide-drawings.md

 <img src="images/drawing-coordinates.png">

 Following the main pricipals of Suica, a drawing can be created entirely in HTML or entirely in JavaScript.
-Usually HTML is used for static drawings, while JavaSCript is used for both static and dynamic drawings.
+Usually HTML is used for static drawings, while JavaScript is used for both static and dynamic drawings.
+The other difference between HTML and JavaScript drawings is that in HTML names of commands are case-insensitive and parameters can be freely omitted or rearranged.
+In JavaScript, however, there is no need to type the names of the parameters.
 The following two examples demonstrate the same drawing generated in HTML and in JavaScript.

 [<kbd><img src="../examples/snapshots/drawing-html.jpg" width="300"></kbd>](../examples/drawing-html.html)
 [<kbd><img src="../examples/snapshots/drawing-js.jpg" width="300"></kbd>](../examples/drawing-js.html)

-Using drawings in Suica is fairly straighforward process:
+Using drawings in Suica is a three-step process:

-1. Create a drawing canvas
+- Step 1.
+Prepare a drawing canvas
-2. Draw objects with pen or text
+- Step 2.
+Draw shapes or text
-3. Map the drawing onto an object
+- Step 3.
+Stamp it onto an object

-# Creating drawings
+## Starting a drawing

+A drawing is created with the ```drawing``` command and then it is possible to draw shapes and text in it.
+The drawing canvas is cleared with ```clear``` command to remove all drawn shapes.

 #### drawing
 ```html